 Today, after a lot of learning, we can guarantee high quality products for much lower pricing.

-Your advantage: When we state “MR S tested and approved”, you can be sure the replacement part is safe to use, at a much lower price
+Your advantage: When we state “Mr. Marine Spares tested and approved”, you can be sure the replacement part is safe to use, at a much lower price

 So which type of spare are you buying?